Khoai-1234/pyAPL/README.md

 # pyAPL
-The APL impermeant in Python with ChatGPT.
+The APL impermeant in Python.
+Made by Khoai-1234.